Your Surgeon Cleared You. You Still Don't Feel Like Yourself. Nobody Told You What "Ready" Actually Looks Like. We Can Show You.

 01. Start With a Discovery Visit

-02. We Find What Your Body Actually Needs to Heal
+02. We Find What Is Actually Driving Your Symptoms

 03. We Build Your Program Around You

-Based on your evaluation, our team builds a program designed specifically for your surgery, your body, and your goals.
-Your plan may include hands-on pelvic floor manual therapy, scar tissue mobilization, core rehabilitation, therapeutic Pilates on the reformer, and guidance through the hormonal changes of surgical menopause — whatever combination is right for you.
+Based on your evaluation, our team builds a progressive recovery program designed specifically for your surgical history, your current stage of recovery, and your goals.
+Your plan may include pelvic floor manual therapy, scar tissue mobilization, neuromuscular retraining, therapeutic Pilates on the reformer, and progressive return-to-activity programming — whatever combination is right for you.
 Every session moves you forward intentionally.
 Nothing is generic.
 Nothing is guesswork.
+Every decision is pointed at the same destination — the life you described in Step 01.

 Sunshine icon — Revive PT & Pilates 100% Happiness Guarantee, Encinitas, CA